scallops-cloud/nodejs-basic-course/06-authentication/exercises/06-02-hash-bcrypt/README.md

 1. Signup Router `/signup`

    - 1.1.
-Instead of saving plain text password, hash it first with bcrypt.
+Instead of saving plain text password, hash it first with `bcrypt.hashSync(...)`.

 2. Login Router `/login`

    - 2.1.
-Instead of directly compare passwords, use bcrypt compare instead.
+Instead of directly compare passwords, use `bcrypt.compareSync(...)` instead.

 3. Test the result with Postman.